 Anarchy and Magic

-Throughout history, anarchy and magic, have always been connected.
-Taking magic first, religious institutions have throughout time, persistently and violently repressed any force, (be it ideological, political, mystical or supernatural) that threatened the views of reality, values, beliefs and practices of the religious institution.
-This tyranny complimented the Political or State’s need to control society.
+Throughout history, anarchy and magic, have shared many attributes.
+Let’s take a look at Magic first.
+Religious institutions have throughout time, persistently and violently repressed any cultural practice or belief system (be it ideological, mystical or supernatural) that threatened the views of reality, values, beliefs and practices of the dominant religious institution.
+This tyranny aligned with or acted as an instrument of the Political or State’s need to control society.

-Looking at Anarchy, Anarchists suffered the same fate but from more of a political and social dimension.
-Anarchists are simply individuals or groups of people who work co-operatively for the common good.
-They give their time, energy, attention and creativity to directly take control of and improve their lives.
+Anarchists suffered the same fate but from more of a political and social dimension.
+Anarchists are on the whole individuals or groups of people who work cooperatively for the common good.
+They give their time, energy, attention and creativity, to directly take control of and improve their lives.
 And they do this not for personal gain above all else but for the benefit of all, equally.

 More popular perhaps are the Salem witch trials of the Massachusetts Bay Colony between 1692-1693.